dead-claudia/babel-plugin-proto-to-create/README.md

 ## Contributing

 Feel free to open a PR if you think something could be done better, or another thing awesome could be added.
-There is no official style guide, but please keep to the current code style.
-(4 spaces, no tabs)
+Make sure to keep ESLint happy, and keep this as well tested as possible.
+When you write tests, please follow the directions in the [test readme](https://github.com/impinball/babel-plugin-proto-to-create/tree/master/test/README.md).

+## Code style

+This follows the [standard](https://standardjs.com/) code style, with a few modifications:

+1. Strings are always double-quoted when not interpolating.
+2. Function names and their opening parenthesis have no space before them, i.e. `function foo() {}`
+3. Always include the trailing comma.
+4. Never use `var`.
+5. Indentation is 4 spaces.

 ## License